 The purpose of the next-generation program is to identify drug candidates with improved potency, reduced metabolic susceptibility and superior pharmaceutical properties compared to ESSA's first-generation compounds.
 Structure-activity relation studies conducted on the chemical scaffold of ESSA's first-generation compounds have resulted in generation of a new series of compounds that have demonstrated higher potency.
-Additional changes in the chemical scaffold have also been incorporated with the goal of improving ADME and pharmaceutical properties of the chemical class.
+Additional changes in the chemical scaffold have also been incorporated with the goal of improving ADME and pharmaceutical properties of the chemical class

-In preclinical models of AR inhibition, several candidate molecules have displayed 5 to 10 times higher potency than EPI-002.
-ESSA intends to conduct additional preclinical studies to identify a possible lead candidate for further IND-enabling studies.
-If these preclinical studies proceed as planned, the Company anticipates that the nomination of a next-generation drug candidate could occur in calendar with the filing of an IND with the FDA and CTA with Health Canada potentially occurring in the first half of calendar 2019.
+In preclinical models of AR inhibition, several candidate molecules have displayed more than 10 times higher potency than EPI-002.
+ESSA intends to conduct additional preclinical studies to identify a lead candidate for further IND-enabling studies.
+If these preclinical studies proceed as planned, the Company expects that the nomination of a next-generation drug candidate could occur in the second half of calendar 2018 with the filing of an IND with the FDA and CTA with Health Canada expected an estimated 9-12 months thereafter.